spotify/luigi/doc/configuration.rst

  * ``luigi.cfg`` (or its legacy name ``client.cfg``) in your current working directory
  * ``LUIGI_CONFIG_PATH`` environment variable

 in increasing order of preference.
-The order only matters in case of key conflicts (see docs for ConfigParser_)
+The order only matters in case of key conflicts (see docs for ConfigParser_).
+These files are meant for both the client and ``luigid``.
+If you decide to specify your own configuration you should make sure that both the client and ``luigid`` load it properly.

 .. _ConfigParser: https://docs.python.org/2/library/configparser.html